 Medigene’s DC vaccine platform offers unique advantages:

-- Young and potent DCs can be manufactured in just three days.
+- Young and potent DCs can be manufactured in just three to five days.

 - High quantity yields of DC vaccines for up to two years or longer.